Kodiak bear: Prehistory

 Early human occupants of the archipelago when the land was locked into the ice age looked to the sea for their sustenance.
 At that time, Kodiak Natives (Alutiiqs) occasionally hunted bears, using their meat for food, hides for clothing and bedding, and teeth for adornment.
-Traditional stories often revolved around the similarity between bears and humans, and around the mystical nature of bears because of their proximity to the spirit world.
+Traditional stories often revolved around the similarity between bears and humans, and the mystical nature of bears because of their proximity to the spirit world.

 Commercial harvests

 Russian hunters came to the area in the late 18th century to capitalize on the abundant fur resources.
 Bear hides were considered a "minor fur" and sold for about the same price as river otter pelts.
 The number of bears harvested increased substantially when sea otter populations declined and after the United States acquired Alaska in 1867, bear harvests on Kodiak increased, peaking at as many as 250 bears per year.
 Commercial fishing activities increased in the late 1880s and canneries proliferated throughout the archipelago.
 Bears were viewed as competitors for the salmon resource and were routinely shot when seen on streams or coasts.
 At the same time, sportsmen and scientists had recognized the Kodiak bear as the largest in the world, and they voiced concerns about overharvesting the population.